"Quick to judge, quick to anger. Slow to understand. Ignorance and prejudice. And fear walk hand in hand." -Rush

 This wolf is very sharp on the eyes.
 I thought to myself, noting his keen ability to sense my behavior.

 I turned away, slightly bothered.
 Although I did not say anything, I wanted so badly to believe in the husky wolf.
-I stepped off the platform and landed on the rocky tracks.
-Hige walked a few steps behind me as we crossed the field of train tracks.
-I stumbled on loose rails and wooden blocks along the way.
-Ahead, I noticed a dead raven on the ground.
-It's long wings bent unnaturally, and bones peeked out from underneath black feathers.
+I slipped off the broken platform and landed on the tracks below.
+Hige walked a few steps behind me as we crossed the field of railroads.
+Along the way I stumbled on loose rails and wooden blocks, buried underneath tall ferns.
+There was a massive freight train resting upon vegetation, rusting and long forgotten by this techno-progressive world.
+Creeping vines strangled the powerful locomotive with its long tentacle-like appendages.
+Up ahead a dead raven laid on the ground with its long wings bent unnaturally.
+It must have died recently.
 Gnats buzzed around its milky eyes.
 Disgusted, I crept around the decaying bird.
 When I finally reached the other side of the tracks, I leaped on top of that platform and looked around.
 I spotted Tsume and Kiba about thirty feet away, so I ran to catch up with them.
 Once bustling factories were now left to rot in a sprawl of weeds, heaps of trash, crumbling brick and fetid water.
 The foundation here was overtaken by nature.
 Powerful manmade structures destroyed by mere vegetation.

 After an hour of looking, we finally found the factory that Felix promised us.
 We walked past it twice, thinking it was another abandoned building, before Kiba saw the sign.
 It had been sand blasted to pale letters by the unrelenting desert winds.